MileHacker Logo

 Landmark Experiences

-• Strasbourg Cathedral: Marvel at its intricate facade, glass that has been stained, and astronomical clock.
+• Strasbourg Cathedral: Marvel at its peak intricate facade, stained glass, and astronomical clock.
 Ascend for panoramic city views.

 • Petite France: Wander through cobblestone streets and admire half-houses with timber frames along the Ill River canals.
 Consider a boat tour.